pulibrary/das_handbook/runner.md

 * Login to lib answers using CAS https://princeton.libapps.com/libapps/login.php
 * Select the Catalog feedback or the Website support queue.
 * Triage the unassigned tickets.
 * Filter tickets with status: 'new' or 'open'.
+* Transfer the ticket if needed:
   * If the ticket is a cataloging issue then tranfer it to the Cataloging queue.
   * If the ticket is an Electronic Resource issue then transfer it to the ESupport queue.
+  * If the ticket has general reference questions then transfer it to the EReference queue.
+  * If the ticket is a request to reset an aeon password, transfer it to Sara Logue.
 * If the ticket is a coding issue then create a github ticket.
 Please include the lib answers ticket number in the github ticket.
-* If the ticket has general reference questions then transfer it to the EReference queue.